 How to Repair your iPhone?

 If none of the other options work you probably need to get your iPhone repaired.
 If your phone is under warranty Apple would repair it free of cost.
 If you tried all options mentioned above, the probable cause is liquid or physical damage.

 Repairing through Apple means they would simply replace your phone.
 Most of the time, it is the iPhone’s logic board that is corrupted so that can’t be replaced so easily.
-A cheaper choice would be to use repair services like iResq that is known for quality work.
+A cheaper choice would be to use a local repair services.

 Your iPhone 7 or 7 Plus is no longer stuck on the Apple logo.
 This means one of the various solutions worked for you.
 Good news, it is an error which rarely reoccurs unless you were unable to resolve the hardware issue.
 We hope one of the advices in this article works for you.